 4. Traceability of data flows.
 Whenever information is moved between systems, it is important to be able to determine the flow of information and the transformations that occur along the way.
-Where the information comes from and what has been done to it.
+Where the information comes from and how it has been transformed.
 Traceability is essential in assessing the importance, reliability, and suitability of the information for its intended purpose.

-5. Descriptions of access interfaces.
+5. Data access layer documentation.
 Data directories maintain references for how the data can be accessed.

 6. Search functions and the ability to find data.
-Data directories help users to find data by offering user interfaces with features such as a range of groupings, search functions, and menu structures.
+Data directories help users to find data by offering user interfaces with features such as groupings, search functions, and menu structures.

 7. Displaying data.
-In addition to content descriptions and metadata, data directories can include functionality enabling users to directly view data or samples.
+In addition to content descriptions and metadata, data directories can include functionality enabling users to directly view the actual data or samples of data.

 8. Data protection.
 Whenever data is made easier to find or more accessible, care must be taken to ensure that access rights and data protection are in good order.
 This will prevent data from falling into the wrong hands.
 The mere existence of data may be confidential, so it may also be necessary to restrict access to metadata and content descriptions.

 Corporate data directories are here to stay.
-At Enfo, data modeling constitutes a key part of every data management development project.
-Data modeling generates valuable content for the data directory, whether this exists already or will exist in the future.
+At Enfo, data modeling constitutes a crucial part of every data management development project.
+Data modeling creates valuable content for the data directory, whether this exists already or will exist in the future.

 Based on our experience, well-executed data management requires a holistic approach that can only be achieved through long-term work in collaboration with the customer's businesses.
 A functional entity is built on a sustainable information architecture where every architectural component performs a defined function as part of the whole.
 The role of the data directory in this entity provides good support for strategic knowledge management by directly serving aspects such as data integration and the management of master data and information ownership.

-Mika Naatula works as a Senior Vice President Business Solutions, Information Management at Enfo
+Mika Naatula works as a CTO in Information Management at Enfo